 Step 1: They are first collected by the appropriate companies that focus on waste management recycling.

 Step 2: After the collection process, the facilities then shred them into millions of very tiny, fine pieces.
 By doing this, the recyclers will have an easier time extracting the different recyclable parts of a solar panel.

 Step 3: Then, with the shredding part done, the shredded pieces from the solar panels now undergo a separation process.
 10 different detectors separate glass, copper wiring, steel, aluminium, silver paste, silicon, and many more recyclables.
 There are different kinds of detectors that can separate these materials successfully such as detectors using colour or pattern sensors, magnetic technology, or any other advanced technologies depending on the materials.

 Step 4: Lastly, recyclers provide the recycled materials to different industries for the manufacturing of new items.

-To protect the environment from harmful e-waste of which PV solar panels are a part of, Victoria has already implemented the e-waste ban last 1 July 2019.
+To protect the environment from harmful e-waste of which PV solar panels are a part, Victoria has already implemented the e-waste ban last 1 July 2019.

 In the following 2-3 decades, expect a boom in solar panel waste in Australia; solar panel recycling problems may arise due to the sheer amount of them, so it is best to prepare a framework in the future to follow in regards to this.

-Watch this video to learn more on solar panel recycling.
+Watch this video to learn more about solar panel recycling.